NotePlan/plugins/jgclark.Reviews/README.md

 ```

 ## "/complete project" command
-This adds an #archive tag, and a `@completed(date)` to the metadata line of the open project note, and removes the project/area from the review list.
+This adds a `@completed(date)` to the metadata line of the open project note, adds its details to a yearly note in Summaries folder (if the folder exists), and removes the project/area from the review list.
 It also offers to move it to NotePlan's separate Archive folder.

 ## "/cancel project" command
-This adds an #archive tag, and a `@cancelled(date)` to the metadata line of the open project note, and removes the project/area from the review list.
+This adds a `@cancelled(date)` to the metadata line of the open project note, adds its details to a yearly note in Summaries folder (if the folder exists), and removes the project/area from the review list.
 It also offers to move it to NotePlan's separate Archive folder.

+## "/pause project" command
+This adds a `#paused` tag to the metadata line of the open project note, and stops it being offered with '/next review'.
+However, it keeps showing it in the review list, so you don't forget about it entirely.

 ## Configuration
 These commands require configuration, which is done by clicking the gear button on the 'Summaries' line in the Plugin Preferences panel.

 ## Thanks
-Thanks to George Crump for his suggestions and beta testing.
+Thanks to George Crump and 'John1' for their suggestions and beta testing.

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).